 Important details get lost in the page

-A mobile site should not feel like a separate version of the real website.
+Mobile experience has to be part of how the website is planned, written, and built.
 If users have to wait, pinch, hunt, or fight the layout on a phone, the problem is broader UI/UX.
 The same thinking applies to landing page design, forms, ecommerce paths, and more advanced experiences like progressive web apps.

-Businesses working with a digital marketing company in Orange, CA, should not expect one default PPC budget to fit every situation.
-The right spend depends on the offer, the market, lead or sale value, and what the paid campaign is meant to prove.
+For businesses working with a digital marketing company in Orange, CA, PPC budget should start with the goal, not a default spend number.
+The right budget depends on the offer, competition, lead or sale value, and what the paid campaign is supposed to prove.

 If the goal is revenue, the math has to matter.